 How to read crochet patterns!

 Once you've learnt some crochet basics, it's time to start on a pattern!
 Here you'll find our simple guide on how to read a crochet pattern and key things to look out for!

 Whether you’re brand new to crochet or have been hooking for years, following a crochet pattern can be a bit like trying to crack a secret code.
-Even when you think you’ve learnt the language, you can encounter a crochet pattern that looks very different depending on which magazine, book, website or blog it appears in.
+Even when you think you’ve learnt the language, you can encounter a crochet pattern that looks very different depending on which magazine, book, website or blog it appears in (for an example, try taking a look at some of our own free crochet patterns).

 The first step to understanding a pattern is to take the time to read it through, slowly and calmly – this will help eliminate potential mistakes later on.
 It also helps you to get an idea of the techniques involved, and if there are new skills you can learn and practice them with some spare yarn (undoing and reworking as many times as you like) before you work them into your final piece.